dfinity/awesome-internet-computer/README.md

 - [DeVinci](https://github.com/patnorris/DecentralizedAIonIC) - AI chatbot running in user's browser based on open-source LLM and served from the Internet Computer.
 [Try it here](https://x6occ-biaaa-aaaai-acqzq-cai.icp0.io/).
 - [ICGPT](https://github.com/icppWorld/icgpt) - dApp with React front-end & C/C++ back-ends running LLMs fully on chain.
 [Try it here](https://icgpt.icpp.world/).
 - [ic-mnist](https://github.com/smallstepman/ic-mnist) - MNIST (considered to be `hello world` of machine learning) running on IC using [burn](https://github.com/tracel-ai/burn) crate.
 [Try it here](https://jsi2g-jyaaa-aaaam-abnia-cai.icp0.io/).
-- [ELNA AI](https://github.com/elna-ai)- Fully on-chain Al agent creation platform & marketplace, supporting on- and off-chain LLMs, vector DB and tools.
+- [ELNA AI](https://github.com/elna-ai) - Fully on-chain Al agent creation platform & marketplace, supporting on- and off-chain LLMs, vector DB and tools.
 [Try it here](https://dapp.elna.ai/)
+- [Tensorflow on ICP](https://github.com/carlosarturoceron/decentAI) - An example that loads and uses a pre-trained model for predictions within a canister running on ICP using Azle.
+- [MotokoLearn]https://github.com/ildefons/motokolearn) - A Motoko package meant to facilitate on-chain training and inference of machine learning models where having a large GPU is not a requirement.
+- [Tract-IC-AI](https://github.com/jeshli/tract-ic-ai) - An ICP version of Tract, a tiny, no-nonsense, self-contained, Tensorflow and ONNX inference toolkit.
+- [Rust-Connect-Py-AI-to-IC](https://github.com/jeshli/rust-connect-py-ai-to-ic) - A streamlined open-source tool for deploying Python AI models on ICP.

 ## How it works / Deep dives